joffreybesos/d2r-mapview/README.md

 3. Run the `d2rmap.exe`
 4. Map should appear at the top left and change as you move through the levels.

-That's the lazy method, but running unknown executables is not a great idea.
+That's the lazy method, however running unknown executables is not a great idea in general.
+There have been cases in the past with D2 scripts that make you drop all your gear and exit the game!

 Instead you can download and install <https://www.autohotkey.com/>
-Then you can directly run `src/d2r-map.ahk` instead of the executable
+Then you can directly run `src/d2r-map.ahk` instead of the executable.
+At least then you can verify the code yourself and ensure there are no hidden macros.

+Do not accept executables for this from any other source!

 **Notes:**

 - Purple icon for exits
 - Yellow for waypoints
-- Red for NPCs
+- Red for NPC
 - Cyan for chests
 - A tray icon will be present which you can right click to exit.
 - This script will exit when you exit D2R.
 - Map download might be slow as it's retrieving from my backend server.
 - Please consider donating to help with server costs.

-#### Join the discord server  https://discord.gg/qEgqyVW3uj

 ## Setup